ak292/discord-management-bot/README.md

 3. Since this bot was created specifically for the official UoP Discord server, it is assumed that the server will have L4/L5/L6 SE roles, L4/L5/L6 NON-SE roles, an L7MENG role, and an ALUMNI role.
 You need to grab the UID of each one of these roles in your Discord server and replace them accordingly in the "roles" object that can be found at line 116 of the [Discord server file](https://github.com/ak292/discord-management-bot/blob/main/discordServer.js).
 To grab the UID of a role in your Discord server, simply go to "Server Settings", then click "Roles", then right click on the role you want to copy and click "Copy ID".

+That's it!
+You may now continue reading below to install and run the bot.

 # Requirements

 - Must have NodeJS installed.